courselabs/dev/labs/continuous-integration/README.md

 ```
 # make sure you have the latest version of the code
 git checkout main

 git pull
 ```

-Now open the file [labs/continuous-integration/src/HelloWorld/Program.cs](labs/continuous-integration/src/HelloWorld/Program.cs) and make a small change so it prints something else instead of "Hello  World!".
+Now open the file [labs/continuous-integration/src/HelloWorld/Program.cs](/labs/continuous-integration/src/HelloWorld/Program.cs) and make a small change so it prints something else instead of "Hello  World!" (you can safely change anything inside the quote marks on line 9).

 You can run `dotnet run` to test your changes.

-Now commit and push your update:
+Now commit and push your update to your own fork on GitHub:

 ```
 git add --all